Edric-cui/Portfolio1/_posts/2018-06-04-Case Study Tracking Vital Signs.md

 ## 4. Notifications

-All modules above (and many doctors) share one common challenge, which is how to motivate users take their measurement at the required time and record them in the app as they do.
+All modules above (and many doctors) share one common challenge, which is how to motivate users to take their measurement at the required time and record them in the app as they do.

 Our previous solution is simply a timed notification with text to remind users to open the app and complete actions.
 I believe it has much room for improvement, so I started with some research.

-### Research on psychology
+### Research topics on psychology
 - there are 3 main parts involved according to psychology theories built from Maslow, Deci, etc.

 1. Intrinsic motivation